How to Export WhatsApp Chat to PDF: 5 Proven Methods

 Anything claiming to export chats from someone else’s phone without their login.
 Illegal in most places.
 Almost always a scam.

-Our rule of thumb: if the tool requires you to hand over your six-digit WhatsApp code, walk away.
+A safe rule of thumb: if the tool requires you to hand over your six-digit WhatsApp code, walk away.
 That code is the account login, and legitimate export tools never need it.

 If you’re migrating between platforms, our guide on transferring WhatsApp from Android to iPhone covers the official Move to iOS route, which is always preferable to a third-party intermediary for chat history transfer.